piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 applications, and browsers already provide complete WebRTC implementations.
 Over time, however, this mental model became stronger than the actual architecture.

-In reality, `mediasoup-client` is not designed as a browser-only library.
-It is a library whose only platform-dependent component are their **HandlerInterface**s, responsible for translating mediasoup operations into the native WebRTC APIs provided by the underlying runtime.
+`mediasoup-client` is designed so that its platform-dependent behavior is isolated behind a **HandlerInterface**, responsible for translating mediasoup operations into the native WebRTC APIs exposed by the underlying runtime.
+Once a proper runtime handler exists, the architectural picture changes:

-React Native demonstrated this years ago by implementing its own handler, already included with `mediasoup-client`.
-Node.js, on the other hand, simply lacked one.

-Once that missing pieces exists, the picture changes completely:

 ```mermaid
 flowchart LR